cloudscale-ch/k8test/README.md

 The Kubernetes cluster is installed using kubeadm as documented on the official homepage: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/

-We use the "Wtihout a package manager" approach, to be able to run this on any Linux with a modern-ish kernel and systemd present.
+We use the "Without a package manager" approach, to be able to run this on any Linux with a modern-ish kernel and systemd present.

 The Kubernetes cluster that is started has the following properties: